 - Failure to Timely Pay Mortgage Payments – Failure to pay mortgage payments or missing mortgage payments can also put an individual at risk of it.
 However, this alone cannot be a reason for it.
 It could be an add on reason leading an individual or organization towards it.

-- Mortgages that are Interest-Only – An interest-only mortgage is a scenario where one has to make payments on the interest on his or her loan every single month and in return, the debt will not reduce.
-Such types of mortgages are highly risky and these can easily put an individual or an organization in a state of negative equity if all the price of the property falls down.
+- Interest-Only Mortgages – An interest-only mortgage is a scenario where one has to make payments on the interest on his or her loan every single month, and in return, the debt will not reduce.
+Such types of mortgages are highly risky, and these can easily put an individual or an organization in a state of negative equity if all the price of the property falls.

 How to Get Away with Negative Equity?